billthefarmer/diary/README.md

 ## Search
 You may search diary entries, the search will update as text is entered into the search field.
 Use the search widget or keyboard action button to find the next match.
+To find and edit text, search in the markdown view, and then double tap where you want to edit.
+This will switch to the edit view at about the right place.

 ## Find all
 You may find all diary entries that contain the current search